siirila/toolshed_talk/slides/categories.md

 ## Opinion
-Doesn't matter as long as it can create source maps
+- UglifyJS
+- A detail to abstract away

 ---

 # JS Transpiler
-Convert another programming language, such as CoffeeScript, or a superset of JavaScript such as ES6 or TypeScript to browser compatible JavaScript
+- Convert another programming language, such as CoffeeScript, or a superset of JavaScript such as ES6 or TypeScript to browser compatible JavaScript

 ## Options